National Enforcement and Compliance Initiative: Reducing Hazardous Air Emissions from Hazardous Waste Facilities

 Goal

-The EPA, in partnership with authorized states, is focusing on identifying and addressing violations of leak detection and repair requirements for related hazardous waste treatment equipment.
-This initiative, begun in FY 2017, ensures a nationally consistent approach of returning facilities to compliance to reduce health and environmental exposure and ensure a level playing field for regulated facilities.
+EPA, in partnership with authorized states, focuses on identifying and addressing violations of leak detection and repair requirements for related hazardous waste treatment equipment.
+This initiative, begun in fiscal year (FY) 2017, ensures a nationally consistent approach of returning facilities to compliance to reduce health and environmental exposure and ensure a level playing field for regulated facilities.

 Results